-What is Miracast and how does it works – If you want to share multimedia content (video) from your smartphone or Android tablet directly to your TV, without wires, you can take advantage of Miracast technology.
+What is Miracast and How Does it Work? – If you want to share multimedia content (video) from your smartphone or Android tablet directly to your TV, without wires, you can take advantage of Miracast technology.

 In this guide, you will find out how Miracast works and how you can use it to reproduce everything that happens on your device directly on a TV, just as if it were a wireless external screen.